postsharp/postsharp.github.io/_posts/2020-08-17-multicasting.md

 ## Even more precise targeting with exclusion

 You can also use _AttributeExclude_ in combination with _AttributePriority_ to exclude some targets that you've previously included in multicasting.
-All attributes are processed in the order of _AttributePriority_ and what comes out at the end if the set of targets to which the attribute is applied.
+All attributes are processed in the order of _AttributePriority_ and what comes out at the end of this processing becomes the set of targets to which the attribute is applied.

-Here's an example:
+Here's an example where the first line applies the aspect to all public methods, and the second line excludes getters and setters from the set:

 ![code with exclusions](/assets/images/blog/2020-08-17-multicasting/AdvancedExample2.png)